 Who is it for?

-WELA aims to address the ways in which women’s crucial leadership in the environment movement is undervalued and often not reflected in formal leadership positions.
-We recognise that this dynamic is not limited to gender and we encourage women from other marginalised constituencies (such as Aboriginal and Torres Strait Islander women, women of colour, culturally and linguistically diverse women, working class and regional women) to apply.
-WELA is trans inclusive and we welcome applications from trans women.
+We will work with you to challenge the ways in which women’s leadership in the environment movement and beyond is undervalued and often not reflected in formal leadership positions.
+This dynamic is not limited to gender; we encourage Aboriginal and Torres Strait Islander women, women of colour, gender and sexual preference diverse, culturally and linguistically diverse women, working class, regional and rural, and other challenged and marginalized women to apply.

 What does the program involve?

-- Three residential retreats held at Commonground near Seymour, Victoria
+- Three residential retreats (four days each plus travel) held at Commonground near Seymour, Victoria

 - Mentoring sessions with experienced women environmental leaders